Ethan88/VMF/README.md

 * The central bank must also contribute to the stake pool equaling at least $10,000 USD or 10 percent of its AUM, whichever is larger, just like **every other fund in a VMF.** This covers outstanding LX and Lisa instruments in circulation, as explained below.

 ## The Fund A/R Exchange Contract
 All funds in a VMF, including the central bank, have an A/R Exchange Contract which will turn A-tier coins into the equivalent value of their own R-tier coins, and visa-versa.
 These coins are not transmissable outside a given fund, but may be sold and exchanged between member-investors within a Fund.

-(Fund Managers may issue other funds an LX address for their fund's LX coin, or else they can trade in the universal coin, Lisa.)
+Why would anyone exchange A-tier coins for R-tier coins?
+Because R-tier coins are the only ones allowed to back a fund's LX instrument, which is the "index" coin that tracks the performance of that particular fund.
+Of course, every member-investor of a fund gets an LX address upon signup and acceptance.
+But Fund Managers may also choose to issue LX addresses to other funds.
+But these LX coins have larger purposes: read on!

+## The Fund LX Exchange Contract
+All funds in a VMF, including the central bank, have their own LX Exchange Contract address.
+And every fund, including the Central Bank, has LX coins issued and held 100 percent in contract when its blockchain begins.
+This contract address will release these LX coins if sent collateral.
+That is: the contract receives R-tier (reserve) coins, which should be relatively price stable, and holds them in escrow.
+In turn, it lends out that fund's LX (index) coins to whomever the `tx.sender` of the LX was.
+This LX may be then be sent as payment to other member-investors, or held by another Fund as an investment.
+Another common use will be in backing Lisa coins, in the contract below.

 ### How Lisa Coins Are Issued
 At the genesis of a VMF, the parent fund (Central Bank) issues a hard-coded number of 100,000,000 Lisa, which is held 100 percent in an "exchange contract."
 Both Funds and the Central Bank must send ~100 percent (+/-1) collateral in R-tier coins to the LX contract to borrow Lisa and put those coins into circulation.